Creating concepts to constructing cantilevers…

 Architect Mabel O.Wilson wears here bold cat-eye glasses frame.
 Image source: Bard Graducate

-Since around 2012, the resurgence of classic eyewear has seen the re-popularisation of 1950's spectacles design.
+The resurgence of classic styles of mid-century eyewear has seen the re-popularisation of 1950's spectacles design.

 Architect Mabel O.Wilson proudly wears her heavily cat-eyed glasses frame to great affect.
 This is a bold style with a strong 1950's kitsch aesthetic.

-For women, this style is an eternal favourite thanks to it's sweeping, feminine corners.
+For women, this glasses style is an eternal favourite thanks to it's sweeping, feminine bridge.

 Seen above, this type of frame is most adaptable in dark colours such as black or tortoise.